|

 However, on May 29th 1940, an air attack damaged her severely and she sank,

-knots.
-The first of the post World War 2 ships built for the Steam Packet Co
+first of the post World War 2 ships built for the Steam Packet Co ,and was the

-,and was the first of six ships built to this design, culminating in T.S.S.MANX
+first of six ships built to this design, culminating in T.S.S.MANX MAN 2.
+KING

-MAN 2.
-KING ORRY 4 was a well loved vessel and served the Steam Packet for 29
+ORRY 4 was a well loved vessel and served the Steam Packet for 29 years,

-years, sailing her last Company voyage in 1975.
-However, her name lives on for
+sailing her last Company voyage in 1975.
+However, her name lives on for the

 examples of the engineering used in the small boats of the "Dunkirk”